 Also, the method of smoking cocaine is beset with its own adverse health effects, including respiration issues, damage to the mouth and lungs, and a higher likelihood of developing various forms of cancer.
 With chronic use, respiratory and heart problems, including heart attack, can occur, as well as stroke and seizures.

 Other risks of freebasing cocaine include burns to the face or fingers from pipes, matches, or lighters during use.
 Also, users may be more vulnerable to accidents, injuries, and violence that occurs while under the influence of cocaine.

 Because cocaine in any form is addictive, people who use it often have drug cravings.
 To satisfy these, they may repeatedly smoke freebase despite being aware of potential health consequences.
 They might steal money or other items or turn to prostitution to support their drug use.
-Finally, those who are dependent and abruptly quit using, for whatever reason, will experience withdrawal symptoms, which may include agitation, restlessness, anxiety, and depression.
+Finally, those who are dependent and abruptly quit will experience withdrawal symptoms.
+These may include agitation, restlessness, anxiety, and depression.

 Freebase Cocaine vs. Crack

-Although freebase and crack are the same chemical form of cocaine and can be smoked, the two drugs are not identical because they are produced in different ways.
-Freebase coke is made by dissolving powdered cocaine in water and adding a base product and a solvent, which dissolves the base product allowing it to be extracted.
+Although freebase and crack are the same chemical form of cocaine and can be smoked, they are not the same.
+Freebase cocaine is made by dissolving powdered cocaine in water and adding a base product and a solvent.

-Ether is a highly-flammable solvent frequently used to make freebase cocaine and can cause explosions during the manufacturing process.
-Some ether may remain in the product and also cause burns when a person smokes freebase.
-Because crack is considered to be less risky to produce than freebase, the prevalence of freebasing has decreased significantly in recent years.
+Ether is a highly flammable solvent frequently used to make freebase cocaine and can cause explosions during the manufacturing process.
+Some ether can remain in the product and cause burns when a person smokes it.
+Because crack is considered to be less risky to produce and use than freebase, the prevalence of freebasing has decreased significantly in recent years.

 Treating Freebase Cocaine Addiction